thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/lecture-5/index.md

 - md(φ ∨ ψ) = md(φ ∧ ψ) = max{md(φ), md(ψ)}
 - md(□ φ) = md(◇ φ) = md(φ) + 1

-We need a formula of model depth k to distuinguish states x and y.
+We need a formula of model depth k to distinguish states x and y.
 Spoiler can win bisimulation game in k rounds.
 Every winning strategy for Spoiler corresponds to a distinguishing formula.
 Games of less than k rounds can be won by Duplicator.